+What is Illegal Touching in Football?
 NFL Rules for Out of Bounds

 Receiving a Pass

-In college and high school football, a receiver only has to get one foot inbounds.
-If the NFL receiver gets even a toe on the sideline, the pass is still ruled incomplete.
-Close catches along the sidelines are often challenged by coaches and reviewed by the replay official and the referee in charge of the game.
+In college and high school football, a receiver only has to get one foot inbounds, but if an NFL receiver gets even a toe on the sideline, the pass is still ruled incomplete.
+Close catches along the sidelines, especially those close to the end zone that can determine whether a play is a touchdown or not, are often challenged by coaches and reviewed by the replay official and the referee in charge of the game.

 When a play ends with a ball carrier going out of bounds, the clock stops until the referee sets the ball back at the line of scrimmage and deems that play is ready to begin again.
 However, if a play ends up out of bounds in the last two minutes of the first half or the last five minutes of the second half, the clock stops and does not restart until the ball is snapped on the next play.